nrennie/usefunc/README.md

 # usefunc

-An R package with some additional useful functions.
+An R package with some additional useful functions and snippets of code.

 ``` r
 devtools::install_github("nrennie/usefunc")